 Why Doesn't Almond Milk Work with Pudding Mix?

 The tetrasodium pyrophosphate in the pudding mix reacts with the calcium in the milk to create a thickened pudding.
-While almond milk contains calcium, it is a bit different and also has a thinner base and thus won’t produce the texture you desire.
+While almond milk contains calcium, it is a bit different and has a thinner base, and thus won't produce the texture you desire.

 To begin this recipe, you will need to bake your chocolate chip cookies.
-Normally, we prefer them to be a bit on the chewy side, but for this recipe you can cook them a bit longer to make them crispy, just don’t burn them!
+Normally, we prefer them to be a bit on the chewy side, but you can cook them a bit longer to make them crispy for this recipe.
+Just don't burn them!